google/earthengine-community/tutorials/combining-featurecollections/index.md

 - What happens if you don't flatten the `ee.FeatureCollection`s?
 Delete `.flatten()` and run the script again to find out.
 - What happens if you change the zoom level in `Map.setCenter` to 3 or to 12?
-- Try changing the layer label of `"More New Features"` to `"Red Points"`.
+- Try changing the layer label of `'More New Features'` to `'Red Points'`.
 Run the script again to see if it worked.